darkeclipz/3d-canvas/README.md

 The main rendering algorithm is:

-1. Handle keys
+1. Handle keys.
-2. Apply movement
+2. Apply movement.
-3. Animate meshes
+3. Animate meshes.
 4. Fill a depth buffer with the distance from a face to the camera.
 5. Sort the depth buffer.
 6. Draw the faces (furthest first).